AshwinAbraham2021/PH107-Resources/README.md

 Hopefully, they will be of use to you!

-The main book I found useful for this course was "Introduction to Quantum Mechanics" by David J Griffiths and Darryl F Schroeter.
+The book I found most useful for this course was "Introduction to Quantum Mechanics" by David J Griffiths and Darryl F Schroeter.
 Note that the chapter on Quantum Statistical Mechanics (which is a part of this course) is present only in the second edition of this book.